joncamfield/satcommthreats/en.md

 ### Mitigations

 -   Also practice the mitigations under device seizure, above.
     -   In specific, the use of a wireless router to give physical distance from the satellite device provides specific benefit here by giving you some warning of a raid against the location of the device, as well as (in military/conflict situations) some distance from kinetic attacks such as missiles or other bombardment.
 -   Leave the device turned off when not in use

--   Change location of where you call from (but do not move while using the device if avoidable)
+-   Change location of where you call from (but do not move while using the device if avoidable, as this can cause the connection to drop, forcing a recalibration)
 -   Don't use at home/work locations except in emergency
 -   Minimize usage time
 -   Consider the terrain / urban infrastructure and how it can help limit geolocation.
-In Afghanistan for instance, it's extremely difficult to use DF equipment due to the mountains and deep valleys, which act as an automatic shield for signals.
+In Afghanistan for instance, it's extremely difficult to use direction finding equipment (which can be handheld or vehicle/drone mounted and used to triangulate signals) due to the mountains and deep valleys, act as an automatic shield for signals.
+-   If the device also has cellular service (GSM/4G/etc.) disable that functionality when not in use.

 **Additional Mitigations (Law Enforcement type adversary)**